chaiguolong/.vim/bundle/YouCompleteMe/README.md

-**NOTE**: The eclipse project and classpath files are not a public interface and it is highly recommended to use Maven or Gradle project definitions if you don't already use eclipse to manage your projects.
+**NOTE**: The eclipse project and classpath files are not a public interface and it is highly recommended to use Maven or Gradle project definitions if you don't already use Eclipse to manage your projects.

 #### Maven Projects

 Maven needs a file named [pom.xml][mvn-project] in the root of the project.
-Once again a simple [pom.xml][ycmd-mvn-pom-xml] can be found in ycmd source.
+Once again a simple [pom.xml][ycmd-mvn-pom-xml] can be found in the ycmd source.

 The format of [pom.xml][mvn-project] files is way beyond the scope of this document, but we do recommend using the various tools that can generate them for